ndiego/icon-block/readme.txt

 = Why can't I add SVG icons from my Media Library? =

 By default, WordPress does not allow you to add SVG files to your Media Library, but you can enable this functionality using plugins like [Safe SVG](https://wordpress.org/plugins/safe-svg/).
-If SVG uploads are enabled, you will see the option to insert icons from Media Library in the Icon block.
+If SVG uploads are enabled, you will see the option to insert icons from Media Library in the Icon Block.

 = Why is the block not working for certain users? =